 Encourage staff to report problems with manual tasks and signs of discomfort immediately so that risks can be managed before an injury occurs.

 Risk management resources specific to manual tasks are available on this page.

-The following generic SOPs provide information on how to address risks related to identified hazardous manual tasks in department work environments.
+The following generic Safe Operating Procedures (SOPs) provide information on how to address risks related to identified hazardous manual tasks in department work environments.
 Ensure you modify the content to reflect any local circumstances related to your task and equipment before you implement them.

 Grounds and facilities

 The health and wellbeing of students is a priority for the department.
 Carrying heavy school bags is a concern for some students and families.
 This document discusses what students may experience and what we can do to reduce the risks.

 This page was last reviewed on 13 Jun 2018